-The Board of the International Organization of Securities Commissions (IOSCO) has published this Consultation Report on Mechanisms Used by Trading Venues to Manage Extreme Volatility and Preserve Orderly Trading, with a view to encouraging the public to comment on its analysis and recommendations.
+On March 7, 2018, the Board of the International Organization of Securities Commissions (IOSCO) published a Consultation Report, Mechanisms Used by Trading Venues to Manage Extreme Volatility and Preserve Orderly Trading, with a view to encouraging the public to comment on its analysis and recommendations (Consultation Report).
+Comments were requested by May 6, 2018.